 - Digging leafy spurge from an area and planting silver sagebrush

-- Covering leafy spurge with plywood
+- Covering leafy spurge with plywood for a season and planting sagebrush the following season

 - Monthly mowing of leafy spurge (May - August)